.....CENTRAL HUMANISM HUB continued

 A reasonable usage of equality occurs in the phrase "All citizens shall be afforded equal consideration under the Law" and in "This company has a policy of equal opportunity".
 In most circumstances, however, usages of this kind merely imply that no person should be discriminated against on the basis of irrelevant attributes.
 The problem is to decide when various attributes are irrelevant.
 The widely held opinion that certain attributes (e.g. race, gender, sexual preferences, beliefs, age) are never relevant is mistaken.
 But this concept of equality is nonetheless very important in the democratisation of nations whose governments have hitherto suppressed certain classes of people.

-To summarise, in practical terms the most we can wrest from the notion of equality is this: that we employ a uniform, consistent set of values in dealing with people.
+In summary, the most that can wrested from the notion of equality is this: that our social system employs a uniform, consistent set of values in dealing with people.
 This is obviously not an inborn right of people to be treated "equally", but a dispensation by those who believe themselves to be treating people equally, i.e. it is sometimes a personal responsibility and sometimes the responsibility of the social system.
 As it stands, this injunction does not entail that all people receive just and fair consideration.
 That can only come by specifying a correct set of values - presumably a set of absolute values.
 But the danger in this view is only too evident.
 Historically, egalitarian states have also been the most repressive, where unremitting fear and loss of freedom combined to produce societies of zombies.
 Any state that seeks to enforce equality of any kind and by any means upon its subjects runs the risk of undermining even more important human values than those embodied in the Australian catch-phrase "a fair go for everyone". (see #11.
 More on the equality myth in #17.)

 6. Subdued scepticism